+How many online services did you sign up for, use once or twice, and then never return again?
 In my case, that would be lots of ’em.
 Some of them are really popular services like Digg or Mister Wong, where I just haven’t found a personal use case, or I’ve got a substitute or workaround.… Continue reading nchenga’s Web 2.0 roundup: Links and comments

 I wasn’t aware of this definition: A tumblelog is a variation of a blog, that favors short-form, mixed-media posts over the longer editorial posts frequently associated with blogging.
 Common post formats found on tumblelogs include links, photos, quotes, dialogues, and video.
 Unlike blogs, this format is frequently used to share the author’s creations, discoveries, or… Continue reading Tumblelog

 went walking up to Chrischona and noticed signposts labelled “Banntag” all along the way.
 It seems this is a tradition in the Baselbiet region… an old custom associated with blessing of fields and checking of boundary stones.
 See also: Banntag (in German)